 The piece ran in the Metropolitan section of the New York Times and on the Lens blog.

 A series photographed for the New York Times exploring the buttoned-down moments of the city at night and the lives that revolve around it.
-After the sun sets and neon ignites, the streets take on a noirish mood.
-Those who work all day need a release, and often the late night hours are when this happens.
+After the sun sets and neon ignites, those who work all day need a release, and the late night hours are when this happens.

 The name of the series comes from an expression that means to stay up all night without sleep.